 What Kind of Injury Warrants a Serious Injury Lawsuit?

 Serious injuries, per the law, are injuries that affect your cognitive abilities or physical mobility either permanently or on a long-term basis.
 Apart from that definition, there's no "kind" of injury that qualifies as a serious injury—anything that impedes your brain or body's function long-term is a serious injury.

-And if you have a serious injury, filing a Harrisburg serious injury claim is absolutely warranted.
+If you have a serious injury, filing a serious injury claim is absolutely warranted.